Marmion (poem): Editions

 Marmion was published in Edinburgh by Archibald Constable on 22 February 1808, and in London by William Miller and John Murray on 8 March.
 It cost one and a half guineas (£1 11s 6d), and 2,000 copies were printed.
 Scott produced small refinements for the text of the verse and larger updatings for the notes in the second edition and third editions (3,000 copies each) published later in the year.
 Many further editions followed, both individual and collected, and in 1830 Scott provided the poem with a new introduction.

 In 2018 Ainsley McIntosh produced a critical edition of Marmion: A Tale of Flodden Field as the second volume (the first to appear) of The Edinburgh Edition of Walter Scott's Poetry, published by Edinburgh University Press.
 This takes the third edition as its copy-text and corrects it mainly from the manuscript and the first edition.

+According to the University of Delaware Arsenical Books Database, the 1855 edition of this book contains arsenic, particularly in the green cover, and ought to be handled with care using nitrile gloves.
+This book should be stored in a plastic bag to keep arsenic from spreading.

 Plot

 The poem tells how Lord Marmion, a favourite of Henry VIII of England, lusts for Clara de Clare, a rich woman.
 He and his mistress, Constance De Beverley, forge a letter implicating Clare's fiancé, Sir Ralph De Wilton, in treason.
 Constance, a dishonest nun, hopes that her aid will restore her to favour with Marmion.
 When De Wilton loses the duel he claims in order to defend his honour against Marmion, he is obliged to go into exile.
 Clare retires to a convent rather than risk Marmion's attentions.

 Constance's hopes of a reconciliation with Marmion are dashed when he abandons her; she ends up being walled up alive in the Lindisfarne convent for breaking her vows.
 She takes her revenge by giving the Abbess, who is one of her three judges, documents that prove De Wilton's innocence.
 De Wilton, having returned disguised as a pilgrim, follows Marmion to Edinburgh where he meets the Abbess, who gives him the exonerating documents.
-When Marmion's host, the Earl of Angus (Archibald Douglas) is shown the documents, he arms De Wilton and accepts him as a knight again.
+When Marmion's host, the Earl of Angus (Archibald Douglas), is shown the documents, he arms De Wilton and accepts him as a knight again.
 De Wilton's plans for revenge are overturned by the Battle of Flodden.
 Marmion dies on the battlefield, while De Wilton displays heroism, regains his honour, retrieves his lands, and marries Clare.